5tran-alexil/docs.getdbt.com/website/docs/reference/global-configs/behavior-changes.md

 ```

-You will see the following warning on v1.9 or Versionless dbt Cloud if you run `dbt parse`:
+If you run `dbt parse` with that syntax on Core v1.9 or Versionless dbt Cloud, you will receive a warning like:

 ```bash